The Echo PB-580T is a gas-powered backpack leaf blower delivering 510 CFM at 215 MPH. It features a 2-cycle 58.2cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Echo PB-580T is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other gas backpack blowers, the Echo PB-580T is on the average side of the price range.

 The bottom line